TheFreeloader/nord-hyprland-config/README.md

-# Nord Hyprland Configuration
+# Hyprland Configuration

-A beautiful Nord-themed Hyprland configuration with automatic installation for Arch Linux.
+A clean, minimal Hyprland configuration with automatic installation for Arch Linux.

-> **Special thanks to [omarchy](https://github.com/basecamp/omarchy) for the inspiration and Nord wallpaper (`omarchy-nord-1.png`) included in this configuration.** ❄️
+> **Special thanks to [omarchy](https://github.com/basecamp/omarchy) for the inspiration and Nord wallpaper (`omarchy-nord-1.png`) that can be used with this configuration.** ❄️

 ## 🚀 Quick Installation